Gulf Stream Council: Defunct Chapters

-Coo-wa-chobee was the OA Chapter of Manatee District until 2009.
-In 2009 it merged with Abaniki and Cheepatah Chapters, because the Manatee District split and merged with the Osceola and Trade Winds Districts.
-Coowachobee was awarded the best chapter all around award for 2008.
-Chee-pa-tah was the chapter of Tradewinds District until 2013 when the District split and merged with Osceola and Lighthouse.
+Coo-Wa-Chobee was the OA Chapter of Manatee District until 2009.
+In 2009 it merged with A-Bani-Ki and Chee-Pa-Tah Chapters, because the Manatee District split and merged with the Osceola and Trade Winds Districts.
+Coo-Wa-Chobee was awarded the best chapter all around award for 2008.
+Chee-Pa-Tah was the chapter of Tradewinds District until 2013 when the district split and merged with Osceola and Lighthouse.